-Those who have followed the curriculum should be able to:
+Those who have followed this syllabus should be able to:

-- 3.1 Describe and recognise the bony and soft tissue anatomy visible on radiographs, including common normal variants.
-This will include children of all ages. - 3.2 Describe and recognise the radiological anatomy visible on CT, including multiplanar reformats.
-This will include solid organs such as the heart and lungs, bones, vessels and muscles. - 3.3 Describe and recognise the radiological anatomy visible on ultrasound imaging, including first trimester antenatal ultrasound.
+3.1 Describe and recognise the bony and soft tissue anatomy visible on radiographs, including common normal variants.
+This will include children of all ages.

+- 3.2 Describe and recognise the radiological anatomy visible on CT, including multiplanar and surface shaded reformats.
+This will include solid organs such as the heart and lungs in addition to bones, vessels and muscles. - 3.3 Describe and recognise the radiological anatomy visible on ultrasound imaging, including the normal pregnant uterus (including first trimester).
 This will include solid viscera such as the liver and spleen, bones, vessels, major ligaments and tendons.
-Endocavity ultrasound, such as transvaginal, transrectal and endoscopic ultrasound, will be excluded. - 3.4 Describe and recognise the radiological anatomy of MRI, including solid viscera such as the brain and abdominal organs, bones, joints, muscles and vessels. - 3.5 Describe and recognise the radiological anatomy of fluoroscopic studies of the gastro-intestinal, biliary, genito-urinary and vascular systems. - NB: Nuclear medicine, including positron emission tomography, is excluded from the anatomy curriculum.
+Endocavity ultrasound, such as transvaginal, transrectal and endoscopic ultrasound, will be excluded. - 3.4 Describe and recognise the radiological anatomy of MRI, including solid viscera such as the brain, thoracic and abdominal organs, bones, joints, muscles and vessels. - 3.5 Describe and recognise the radiological anatomy of fluoroscopic studies of the gastro-intestinal, biliary, genito-urinary and vascular systems. - NB: Nuclear medicine, including positron emission tomography, is excluded from the anatomy curriculum.